awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 This finding informs you of attempts to run AWS API operations from a host outside of EC2, using temporary AWS credentials that were created on an EC2 instance in your AWS environment\.
 The listed EC2 instance might be compromised, and the temporary credentials from this instance might have been exfiltrated to a remote host outside of AWS\.
 AWS does not recommend redistributing temporary credentials outside of the entity that created them \(for example, AWS applications, EC2, or Lambda\)\.
 However, authorized users can export credentials from their EC2 instances to make legitimate API calls\.
 To rule out a potential attack and verify the legitimacy of the activity, contact the IAM user to whom these credentials are assigned\.

 **Note**
 If S3 threat detection is enabled for the account this finding may be generated in response to attempts to run S3 data plane operations on the S3 resources using EC2 credentials\.
 The API call used will be listed in the finding details\.
-If S3 threat detection is not enabled this finding can only be triggered by Event log API's\.
-For more information on S3 threat detection see [Amazon S3 protection in Amazon GuardDuty](s3_detection.md)\.
+If S3 threat detection is not enabled this finding can only be triggered by Event log APIs\.
+For more information on S3 threat detection see [S3 protection](https://docs.aws.amazon.com/guardduty/latest/ug/s3_detection.html?icmpid=docs_gd_help_panel)\.

 #### <a name="unauthorizedaccess-iam-instancecredentialexfiltration_remediation"></a>

 **Remediation recommendations:**

 This finding is generated when networking is configured to route internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway \(IGW\)\.
-Common configurations, such as using , [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/), or VPC VPN connections, can result in traffic routed this way\.
+Common configurations, such as using [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/), or VPC VPN connections, can result in traffic routed this way\.
 If this is expected behavior, it's recommended that you use suppression rules in and create a rule that consists of two filter criteria\.
 The first criteria is **finding type**, which should be `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration`\.
 The second filter criteria is **API caller IPv4 Address** with the IP address or CIDR range of your on\-premises internet gateway\.
-To learn more about creating suppression rules see [Suppression rules](findings_suppression-rule.md)\.
+To learn more about creating suppression rules see [Suppression rules](https://docs.aws.amazon.com/guardduty/latest/ug/findings_suppression-rule.html?icmpid=docs_gd_help_panel)\.

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.
+If this activity is unexpected your credentials may be compromised, see [Remediating compromised credentials](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-creds)\.

 ## UnauthorizedAccess:IAMUser/MaliciousIPCaller<a name="unauthorizedaccess-iam-maliciousipcaller"></a>